tsundoku/tsundoku.github.io/README.md

 Q - *Windows vs. macOS vs. Linux vs. BSD*
 A - BSD for firewalls, Linux for servers, macOS for desktops
-A - BSD over Linux for firewalls because it has native ipfw, pf, and npf, and based on past experience BSD will only go down if the hardware explodes, a handy feature for a box that's assumed to be carrier grade
+A - BSD has native ipfw, pf, and npf, and based on past experience BSD will only go down if the hardware explodes, a handy feature for a box that's assumed to be carrier grade

 Q - *Red Hat vs. Debian*
 A - Red Hat from 1999 till it got unbearable, then Ubuntu LTS till it got unbearable, and now Alpine and Kali and Parrot